DeathCat73/game/README.md

 ### To use a server:

-Click on player names to kick them
+Click on player names on the left to kick them
+Click on text on the right to clear lists if they get too big
 To close the server:
 1. Close the window
 2. Press enter in the console